waiting-for-dev/front_matter_parser/README.md

 ### Syntax autodetection

-`FrontMatterParser` detects the syntax of a file by its extension and it supposes that the front matter is within that syntax comments delimiters.
+`FrontMatterParser` detects the syntax of a file by its extension and it supposes that the front matter is within that syntax comment delimiters.

-Given a file `example.haml`:
+For example, given a file `example.haml`:

 ```haml
 -#